G5/asyncapi-server/README.md

 # Asyncapi::Server

-`Asyncapi::Server` is a Rails engine that allows asynchronous responses for API calls made by `Asyncapi::Client`.
+`Asyncapi::Server` is a Rails engine that allows asynchronous responses for API calls made by [Asyncapi::Client](https://github.com/G5/asyncapi-client).

 # Installation